rmorse/babel-plugin-jsx-template-vars/README.md

     );
 };

-// This could reference any any variable inside the component and expose it to Mustache Box.templateTags = [ 'size', 'doubleSize', 'nested.prop' ];
+// This could reference any any variable inside the component and expose it to Handlebars Box.templateTags = [ 'size', 'doubleSize', 'nested.prop' ];
 ```